vekatze/neut/book/src/commands.md

 This section describes how to use the command `neut`.
 You'll use this command to build a module, add dependencies, etc.

-The command `neut` has some subcommands like `neut build`, `neut get`, etc. This section describes those subcommands.
+The command `neut` has subcommands like `neut build`, `neut get`, etc. This section describes those subcommands.

 ## Table of Contents